Chevy Bolt Recall: Lemon Law Provides Solutions for Chevy Bolt Owners

 If you are still waiting for your Chevy Bolt battery to be replaced, you should contact an experienced lemon law attorney to discuss your options.
 You may be able to get your purchase price reimbursed, a replacement vehicle, or another settlement.
 Many owners in the current market prefer a cash and keep settlement in which they can keep their vehicle (with the full warranty) and get an agreed amount of cash compensation.
 Your attorney should be able to explain more about options for settlement in your individual situation.

-At Timothy Abeel & Associates, we have been helping Chevy Bolt owners who are awaiting battery recall repairs or having other problems with their Chevy Bolt.
-If you want more information about how lemon law can help or would like to speak to an experienced lemon law attorney about your Bolt problems, contact us today online or by calling 888-611-5481.
+At Timothy Abeel & Associates, we have been helping Chevy Bolt owners who are awaiting battery recall repairs or having other Chevy Bolt issues.
+If you want more information about how lemon law can help or would like to speak to an experienced lemon law attorney about your Chevy Bolt problems, contact us today online or by calling 888-611-5481.